dvidelabs/flatcc/README.md

 ## Building

-To initialize and run the build:
+To initialize and run the build (see required build tools below):

     scripts/build.sh